Chains and antichains from Hasse diagram

 Task number: 4153

-For the partial order given by the following Hasse diagram, mark some of the longest chain and anti-chain.
+For the partial orders given by the following Hasse diagrams, mark some longest chain and longest anti-chain.
 Argue why no longer can be found.

 Hasse diagram